upowerrobotics/ros2_fabric/README.md

-# ros2_automated_testing
+# ROS2 FABRIC
-A framework for communications-based evaltion of ROS2 architectures
+A Framework for Automated Benchmarking of ROS Interprocess Communication (FABRIC).

 ## Supported ROS2 Versions